 Changes to user tracking needs can result in loss of behavior and core functionality, such as if you switched from tracking plain email addresses to pseudonymized user IDs or vice versa.

-Recommendations.
-To prevent user behavior from being lost, you need to send Optimizely an up-to-date mapping between email addresses and pseudonymized user IDs.
-This only needs to be provided once so that Optimizely Personalization can replace existing customer email addresses with its corresponding pseudonymized user ID.
+Recommendations – To prevent user behavior from being lost, you need to send Optimizely an up-to-date mapping between email addresses and pseudonymized user IDs.
+This only needs to be provided once so that Optimizely Recommendations can replace existing customer email addresses with its corresponding pseudonymized user ID.

-Promote.
-If provided, Optimizely Personalization can use the visitor's IP address, within their session, to do a geolocation lookup to identify the approximate location of the visitor for a personalized online experience.
+Promote – If provided, Recommendations can use the visitor's IP address, within their session, to do a geolocation lookup to identify the approximate location of the visitor for a personalized online experience.
 IP addresses if provided will no longer be stored, so cannot be used for analytics and reporting.

 When you provide and test a user mapping, co-ordinate with Optimizely to schedule a deployment and receive further instructions.